vjuanillas/PangenomeProject/PGGB/0_Run_Pipepline/0_pggb.md

 sed 1,3d asm5.npb.fa.out | awk '{print $6, $7, $7-$6}' | awk '$3 > max {max = $3} END {print max}' | head
 ```

-4. Partition the sequences into communities
+4. Partition the sequences into communities.
+Note: The developers suggested partitioning into communities due to PGGB's memory requirements.
+However, this step may be skipped if there are known large-scale rearrangements in the samples being analyzed.
 ```
 partition-before-pggb -i all_rice_O_mer.fa.gz \
                       -o output_all_O_mer_p90 \